Disambiguate Entity Matching using Large Language Models through Relation Discovery: Introduction

-\begin{example} ESG FLO is a startup that provides auditable environmental, social, and governance (ESG) data.
-Their analysts use a customer-provided table $R_1$ of item invoices to estimate carbon emissions.
-Additionally, analysts use an external table, $R_2$, which offers ESG emissions factor estimates for various items.
-The challenge arises because the items listed in $R_1$ and $R_2$ are related but rarely identical.
-Consider the "Charger for Consumer Electronics" item in $R_1$:
+ESG Flo is a startup that provides auditable data on environmental, social, and governance (ESG) factors.
+Their analysts work with a customer-provided table, $R_1$, consisting of item invoices.
+To assist customers in estimating carbon emissions for ESG reporting~\cite{epa_scopes_1_2_3}, the analysts aim to integrate $R_1$ with an external table, $R_2$, which provides ESG emissions factor estimates for various items.
+The challenge during data integration between $R_1$ and $R_2$ arises because the entities listed in $R_1$ and $R_2$ could be related but rarely identical.
+For example, consider the "Charger for Consumer Electronics" item in $R_1$ and the various issues that occur when naively using the current embedding and LLMs to match the entities in $R_2$:

 \begin{itemize}[leftmargin=*,itemindent=0pt]